-What is a frequency response and how does it affect headphones?
+What is a frequency response and how does it affect your headphones?
 It’s a good question to have the answers to, especially if you’re on the hunt for a new pair of headphones.

 Basically, a frequency response is the term used to describe the specific sound signature of your headphones.
 In other words, some headphones have an extremely well-balanced response, and some emphasize lower or higher frequencies.

 This is why some pairs of headphones produce a stronger bass that makes your skull rumble (e.g. Beats, certain V-Moda models, etc.) Others reproduce the audio waves in a way that spreads the frequencies out more evenly.

 Keep reading to see how it can have an affect on the way your music sounds in your headphones.
 We’ll go over the basics that you’ll need to know to and why it matters.

 What Is A Frequency Response? & Our Ears

 The human ear can only pick up on certain ranges of audio waves (unless you’re Wolverine or Spider Man).